dapr/docs/getting-started/getting-started.md

 ```

 ### Using Helm (Advanced)
+You can install Dapr to Kubernetes using a Helm chart.
+This method should be used for production deployments.

 #### Install Dapr to Kubernetes

-1. Make sure helm is initialized in your running kubernetes cluster.
+1. Make sure Helm is initialized in your running Kubernetes cluster.

-2. Add Azure Container Registry as an helm repo
+2. Add Azure Container Registry as a Helm repo
 ```bash
 helm repo add dapr https://actionscore.azurecr.io/helm/v1/repo \
 --username 390401a7-d7a6-46da-b10f-3ceff7a1cdd5 \